Hand injuries cost over $2,000 on average. If reading our newsletter helps you prevent even one injury, isn't that worth it?

 You can unsubscribe at any time

 No thanks, I don't want to prevent hand injuries.

 When it comes to string-knit gloves, Dyneema® and Kevlar® are two of the most popular choices, but which should you choose?
 We’ve examined the incredible properties of Kevlar® and Dyneema® before but never pitted them fiber-to-fiber.
 So, today on the blog, we’re feature the ultimate showdown: Dyneema® Vs. Kevlar®.

-You’ve probably heard about these fibers’ strength-to-weight ratio before.
-Kevlar® states it is 5 times stronger than steel on an equal-weight basis and Dyneema® boasts an impressive 15 times stronger.
+You’ve probably heard about these fibers’ strength-to-weight ratios before.
+Kevlar® states it is 5 times stronger than steel on an equal-weight basis and Dyneema® boasts an impressive strength that is 15 times stronger than steel.
 Does that mean that Dyneema® will be a better material for producing safety gloves and sleeves?
 Not necessarily.

 The strength of both materials is similar.
-Kevlar® has a tensile strength of 3620 MPa and Dyneema® has 3600 MPa of tensile strength.
+Kevlar® has a tensile strength of 3620 MPa and Dyneema® has one of 3600 MPa.
 But because Dyneema® has a much lighter density than Kevlar® (0.97 compared to 1.44), it scores a higher strength-to-weight ratio.

 In the Superior Book of Cut Protection, John Simmons explained that there are four factors that influence cut resistance:

 As we covered above, both yarns have similar strength.
 Hardness, the second factor, relates to engineered yarns and isn’t applicable for this showdown.

 Rolling action is how the yarn moves when a sharp edge slides across the material.
 Both yarns should ‘roll’ to create a ball bearing effect when a sharp edge slides across.
 But the amount it rolls depends on the gauge of the yarn.